AlphaCloudX/GeneeCodeChecker/README.md

 Using ssh: https://wiki.socs.uoguelph.ca/techsupport/guides/ssh

-Any other issues or potential errors, my discord is @alphacloudx
+Any other issues or potential errors, my discord is @alphacloudx or just let me know through github by pull requests etc.